 Table of contents:

-Coins of Ivan the Terrible: description, photo
+- Coins of Ivan the Terrible: photos and main varieties

-Coins of Ivan the Terrible: description, photo
+- Coins of Ivan the Terrible during his reign

 The monetary reform of 1535 is one of the most important events in the history of medieval Russia.
 It was held under Ivan IV Vasilyevich (the Terrible), with the direct participation of his mother, Princess Elena Glinskaya.
 As a result of this reform, the state has established the issuance of banknotes of a single type.
 That is why the collection of any self-respecting numismatist should contain coins from the time of Ivan the Terrible.
 They will be discussed in our article.